RetroDECK/ES-DE/INSTALL.md

-# EmulationStation Desktop Edition - Installation and configuration
+# EmulationStation Desktop Edition (ES-DE) - Installation and configuration

-**Note:** This is a quite technical document intended for those that are interested in compiling EmulationStation from source code, or would like to customize the configuration.
-If you just want to start using the software, check out the [User Guide](USERGUIDE.md) instead.
+**Note:** This is a quite technical document intended for those that are interested in compiling ES-DE from source code, or would like to customize the configuration.
+If you just want to start using the software, check out the [User guide](USERGUIDE.md) instead.

 Table of contents: